tiredofit/docker-backuppc/README.md

 docker pull tiredofit/backuppc:(imagetag)
 ```

-The following image tags are available along with their taged release based on what's written in the [Changelog](CHANGELOG.md):
+The following image tags are available along with their tagged release based on what's written in the [Changelog](CHANGELOG.md):

 | Container OS | Tag       |
 | ------------ | --------- |